Plan to attend the 34th WLIA Annual Conference, which will now take place virtually during the week of February 15-19, 2021.

-As we are experiencing an unprecedented year, WLIA continues to plan for an exceptional annual conference – an event that will provide workshop learning opportunities, exceptional educational content, and words from expert keynote speakers.
+As we are experiencing an unprecedented year, WLIA is planning an exceptional annual conference experience — an event that will provide workshop learning opportunities, exceptional educational content, networking opportunities, a focus on sponsors and exhibitors, special interest group gatherings, the map contest, words from expert keynote speakers, and much more.

-Stay tuned for more details, which will be posted as they become available!
+Please stay tuned for more conference information, which will be posted as it becomes available.
+Thank you!

 Introducing our keynote speakers!